History of Taoism

+Shang dynasty (1600–1046 BC)

+Predecessors to Taoism existed among the lower class during the Shang dynasty.

-Zhou Dynasty (770–256 BCE)
+Zhou dynasty (770–256 BC)

 According to traditional accounts, Laozi was a scholar who worked as the Keeper of the Archives for the royal court of Zhou.
 This reportedly allowed him broad access to the works of the Yellow Emperor and other classics of the time.
-The stories assert that Laozi never opened a formal school but nonetheless attracted a large number of students and loyal disciples.
+The stories assert that Laozi never opened a formal school but nonetheless attracted numerous students and loyal disciples.
 There are many variations of a story retelling his encounter with Confucius, most famously in the Zhuangzi.

 Sima Qian stated that Laozi grew weary of the moral decay of life in Chengzhou and noted the kingdom's decline.
 He ventured west to live as a hermit in the unsettled frontier at the age of 80.
 At the western gate of the city (or kingdom), he was recognized by the guard Yinxi.
 The sentry asked the old master to record his wisdom for the good of the country before he would be permitted to pass.
 The text Laozi wrote was said to be the Tao Te Ching, although the present version of the text includes additions from later periods.
 In some versions of the tale, the sentry was so touched by the work that he became a disciple and left with Laozi, never to be seen again.
 Laozi's disciples Yinxi and Wenzi went on to write their own works, the Guan Yi and Tongxuan zhenjing, respectively.

 Lie Yukou was born in the State of Zheng, near today's Zhengzhou, Henan Province.
 He was living in the Chêng State not long before the year 398 BC, when the Prime Minister Tzu Yang was killed in a revolution.
 It was at this time that Yukou wrote the Liezi.